-Providing accurate and up-to-date contact details.

-- Providing the school with more than one emergency contact number. - Updating the school if their details change. - > The attendance of their children at school. - Promoting good attendance with their children.
+- > Providing accurate and up-to-date contact details. - > Providing the school with more than one emergency contact number. - > Updating the school if their details change. - > The attendance of their children at school. - > Promoting good attendance with their children. - Proactively engaging with any attendance support offered by the school and the LA. - Notifying the school as soon as possible when their child has to be unexpectedly absent. - Requesting leave of absence only in exceptional circumstances, and in advance. - > Booking any medical appointments around school where possible. - Following any family-based support implemented by the school to improve attendance.